shauryagarg2006/TriageBot/SERVICE.md

 - Better conversation flow.

 ### Use Case 3:
-- We return the list of users that have worked on similar issues to the input issue from the current developer.
+- We return the list of users that have worked on similar issues to the input issue from the developer that requested for helps.